knownasilya/dusty-sandals/README.md

 Interactive Fiction game written with Inform7.
 This is a work in progress.

+To play the current version go to http://knownasilya.github.io/dusty-sandals.

 ## Story

 The premise of the story is about a boy who loses his shoes.